 The General Fund is GVW's operational fund.
-This fund accounts for the revenues and expenditures used for the day-to-day operations and maintenance of GVW.
+This fund accounts for GVW's revenues and expenditures used for the day-to-day operations and maintenance.
 Disbursements from this fund include labor and other costs to operate and maintain GVW's Collection System, WRF, Reclaimed Water Distribution System, and administrative expenses.